 Mary's story has been told many times over.
-At some point we may write a sheer unadulterated biography for this website, but for now, here are the basics, pulled from Wikipedia:
+At some point we may write a sheer unadulterated biography for this website, but for now, here are the basics:

 Alongside playing solo gigs and with her band around the local clubs, Mary released an album of Welsh language songs on a label called Cambrian who were based in her home town of Pontardawe, before signing to the Beatles' Apple Records.
 The model Twiggy saw her winning the British ITV television talent show Opportunity Knocks and recommended her to Paul McCartney.
 She became one of the first artists to record on The Beatles' Apple record label.

-Mary's debut single, 'Those Were the Days', produced by Paul McCartney, was released in the UK on August 30, 1968.
-On 21 February 1969 her debut album, 'Postcard', also produced by McCartney, was released.
+Mary's debut single, 'Those Were the Days', produced by Paul McCartney, was released in the UK on August 30th, 1968.
+On 21 February 1969 her debut album, Postcard, also produced by McCartney, was released.

 She represented the United Kingdom in the 1970 Eurovision Song Contest singing 'Knock Knock, Who's There?', coming second in the competition.
 If you mention Eurovision to Mary now, she pulls a disgusted face, not because she came second, but because this represents the pinnacle of the sugary sweet pop world that she hated.